brsvh/my-emacs/docs/README.md

 Each derivation is generated in multiple stages:

-- Stage 0, select the appropriate base Emacs from emacs-overlay, depending on the branch and Window System support, referred to as `vanillaEmacs`.
+- Stage 0, select the appropriate base Emacs from emacs-overlay[^2], depending on the branch and Window System support, referred to as `vanillaEmacs`.
 - Stage 1, build a clean Emacs containing all Emacs Lisp packages,